growdigital/forestgarden.wales/content/blog/my-favourite-place.md

 The work is satisfying and there is something indulgent about working somewhere so private and calm.
 I am in my own world, planning my [online course](/course) and fretting gently about my upcoming talk on the [smaller forest garden](https://www.forestgarden.wales/talks/smaller/).
 I notice some things too.
 How the wind whips around the edge of the wall, and I think the mature trees could be underplanted with a windbreak.
 I notice the unbound spring, near the entrance.
 Someone has started cutting a channel out of the turf to corral the spring into a stream.

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1572706609/lizard-414B839B.jpg" alt="Closeup small orange lizard" caption="Lizard inadvertently uncovered" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1572706609/newt-414B839B.jpg" alt="Closeup small orange newt" caption="Newt inadvertently uncovered" >}}

-And then I see the lizard.
-I have uncovered some nettle and grass, and the lizard is motionless.
+And then I see the newt.
+I have uncovered some nettle and grass, and they are motionless.
 I think I can detect an air of annoyance but that is probably my overactive anthropomorphism flooding my nervous system.
-Quickly, I find some dry wood chip and carefully place it around the bemused lizard, and then I find a large, flattish stone that I put nearby.
-Lizards like to bask on stones.
-But the sky’s expression stays stubbornly overcast.
-I hope the lizard will be okay.
+Quickly, I find some wood chip and carefully place it around the bemused newt.
+I hope it will be okay.*

 After a couple of hours, my work is done.
 It’s time to move on.

+\* Edit: In my wide-ranging ignorance of wildlife, I originally thought they were a [lizard](https://en.wikipedia.org/wiki/Viviparous_lizard) but a reader graciously pointed out my mistake.
+Thank you Lou!